Top 5 Eco-Friendly Laundry Detergent Brands (Chemical Free)

 We Say: I like to keep life as simple as possible, so I like that Dropps laundry pods are so easy to use.
 Simply throw one in the machine, add a load of clothes, select a program, and away you go.

 The problem with conventional pods is the type of dissolvable plastic used.
 Dropps has solved this issue by using polyvinyl alcohol (PVOH).
-PVOH is non-toxic and dissolves fully in any machine, at any temperature.
+PVOH is considered a non-toxic, biodegradable, and water-soluble synthetic polymer that breaks down into single molecules, according to a recent study (Gummel et al., 2025).

 This product contains only plant-based ingredients.
 It's manufactured in the USA with no animal testing.